NCAS scientists and leading industry professionals from TSI UK will introduce you to the techniques used

 The course is open to anyone wanting to gain an understanding in aerosol science and measurement.
 The course will be hosted by the University of Manchester in collaboration with TSI Instruments Ltd.

-The next Practical Aerosol Science course will be held in 2020.
+The next Practical Aerosol Science course will be held on 14 - 16 July 2020.